ipfs-shipyard/peer-crdt/README.md

 # Built-in types

-All the types in this package are value-based CRDTs.
+All the types in this package are operation-based CRDTs.

 The following types are built-in: